Frequently Asked Questions:

 I have to cancel my booking, what should I do?

-Please note that there is 24 hours cancellation policy for a class or 1 week for the Special Events or workshops.
+Please note that there is 48 hours cancellation no refund policy for a class or 2 weeks for the Special Events or Workshops minus the booking fee (10 percent of total).
 If I manage to fill up the space, I am always happy to forward your payment to the other session.

 I am ready to come along, how early should I come?
 Where can I park?